Chile environment court questions Norte Abierto mine impact on indigenous neighbors

-The complex, situated in the northern Atacama region, was created in 2017 following merging of the separate Cerro Casale mine owned by Barrick (ABX.TO), and Caspiche mine owned by Newmont Goldcorp], into a joint venture.
+The complex, situated in the northern Atacama region, was created in 2017 following merging of the separate Cerro Casale mine owned by Barrick, and Caspiche mine owned by Newmont Goldcorp], into a joint venture.

 The court said it had decided to look again at the venture because of fears it could “significant alter” the way of life and customs of the Colla indigenous community living in the Jorquera River valley and along its tributaries.